Living in Seoul as a Digital Nomad: A Complete Guide

 As a foreigner, you should dress up in traditional clothing, or hanbok, and visit the palaces of Seoul.
 It is a lovely experience walking the medieval streets dressed like a prince with a princess by your side.
 Be prepared to be asked to pose for pictures by the passers-by.

 Lastly, please remember that the seaside and the mountains are just a train ride away.
-You can easily go on day trips to many incredible destinations outside Seoul.
+One of the perks of living in Seoul as a digital nomad is that you can easily go on day trips to many incredible destinations.

 Weather in Seoul & South Korea